-Using Facebook, Google, and YouTube we are promoting a variety of dairy recipes with our short and entertaining Dairylicious videos.
-We also promote informative messages about the importance of dairy in our everyday lives, featuring childhood nutrition expert, JigbCastle.
+Using Facebook, Instagram, Google, and YouTube we are promoting a variety of dairy recipes with our short and entertaining Dairylicious videos.
+We also promote informative messages about the importance of dairy in our everyday lives, featuring childhood nutritio27expert, Jill Castle.